Like millions of other girls from the lower socio-economic background in India, she got married at 14, had her first child at 16.

 But for several months, I could not successfully hire even a single nanny for my kids.
 Multiple behavioral and psychological issues of my father-in-law made it impossible for any adult to live in our house.
 Sending the kids to daycare was not a solution, as without a caregiver leaving my father-in-law alone at home was the biggest challenge.
 Finding a caregiver who would agree to live with him was an impossible task.

-In my husband’s absence, I became a full time stay at home mom and caregiver for my father-in-law for more than three years.
+In my husband’s absence, I became a full time stay at home mom and caregiver of my father-in-law for more than three years.
 Apparently, more I was trying to get closer to my dreams, more they were moving further away from me.
 But, I could not stop dreaming even for a single day.
 I used to always fancy to be economically independent and empowered one day though I knew my dreams were not in sync with my reality.

 My reality was, I could not stay away from home even for half an hour if my kids were not with me.